 Maine Coons are large muscular felines with a reputation for being great mousers, and climbers.

-Having survived even the coldest winters of Maine, hunting prey and living wild for many years, it’s not surprising people ask should Maine Coons wear collars, to keep them safe?
+Having survived even the coldest winters of Maine, hunting prey and living wild for decades, you might be shocked that owners ask should Maine Coons wear collars, to keep them safe?

 Keep reading to gain a better understanding of the pros and cons of cat collars, so that you can make an informed decision as to what’s best for your Maine Coon.